Automattic/host-partner-documentation/users/user-creation.md

 - __email__: The email address for the user that will be created.
 - __product_type__: The product type that is being provisioned for the user being created.
 This is either `woocommerce` or `jetpack`
+- __language__(optional): The language for the user being created.
+Used to ensure that the email sent to the user to verify their account is translated.

 ## Response Parameters (/user)